liloheinrich/SatelliteInterferenceResearch/README.md

     - Share accurate satellite position data
     - Becomes less effective the more satellites there are
   - Space telescopes like James Webb
-  - Hardware radio filters on satellites to mitigate out of band transmissions and protect RAS
+  - Hardware radio filters on satellites to mitigate out of band transmissions and protect RAS (OneWeb)
 - Coordination
   - NRAO VLA and SpaceX collaborate on experiments to study interference from FSS to RAS
     - Steer satellite transmitters away from telescope sites